Whoopi (TV series): Production

 The series was filmed at Kaufman Astoria Studios in Queens.

 Reception and cancellation

 The debut episode of Whoopi drew 15.1 million viewers, and was ranked number four for the week.
-However, the show received negative reviews from critics.
-This led to steadily declining ratings, and its eventual cancellation by NBC in May 2004.
+On October 31, NBC ordered a full 22-episode season of the series.

+However, the series faltered from its initial success.
+The series received mixed-to-negative reviews from critics upon its premiere.
+Ratings in following weeks were unsteady.
+The latter half of the season also saw competition against the third season of American Idol, which caused ratings to collapse even further.
+NBC eventually cancelled the series in May 2004.